Last updated: February 8, 2020

 Security and Storage of Case Records

-CIIDRC requires that staff adhere to the following policies and procedures, to ensure dispute records are handled in a manner that ensures the security of the information in those records:
+CIIDRC requires that staff and panelists adhere to the following policies and procedures, to ensure dispute records are handled in a manner that ensures the security of the information in those records:

 - Maintain the integrity and security of CIIDRC’s online systems, by adhering to policies, such as:

 - viewing and downloading dispute records only where required for dispute resolution activities (e.g. by a Panelist for adjudication of the dispute);

 - using only secure methods (e.g. encrypted USBs) where it is necessary to download dispute information from DRP or a CIIDRC server;